xcore/sw_serial_to_ethernet/doc_app_note/s2e_app_note.rst

   * Can I implement hardware flow control in the existing application?

   Yes, this is possible.
 It requires additional 8 pairs of RTS and CTS pins for flow control.
-  Additionally, MultiUART TX server requires some modifications to include RTS, CTS flow control checks.
-  MultiUART RX server has no more MIPs to accommodate any additional logic and hence needs to be handled in the application core.
+MultiUART TX server module (run_multi_uart_tx) might need to check CTS assertion status before outputting to the UART port.
+MultiUART RX server has no more MIPS to accommodate any additional logic and hence application core should manage RTS assertion states.

   * Is it possible to extend the design to other series of devices?

   Yes, more core devices may be used, but the following needs to be factored into the implementation:

   #.
-MultiUART servers and application handlers should all be on a single tile, as they use shared memory
+MultiUART server cores (run_multi_uart_tx and run_multi_uart_rx) and application handler cores (TCP_Handler and UART_Handler) should all be on a single tile, as they use shared memory
+  #.
+Ethernet related modifications like adding more TCP and/or UDP message handlers may be accomodated by the TCP_Handler core in a similar manner as telnet_config_event_handler and udp_discovery_event_handler functions

   * Can I add custom web pages?